stoplightio/docs/articles/testing/run-test-url.md

 To trigger a scenario by URL, there are two methods:

-* Issuing a HTTP `GET` request, which runs the collection with project's default settings and configuration.
+* Issuing a HTTP `GET` request, which runs the collection with the project's default settings and configuration.

 * Issuing a HTTP `POST` request, which runs the collection with variables